ctsaitsao/turtlebot3-figure-eight/README.md

 . devel/setup.bash
 ```

-3. To run the turtlebot code in real life, create these three terminals:
+3. To run the TurtleBot code in real life, create these three terminals:
     1. In the first one, create a ROS Master.
     ```Shell
     roscore
     ```
-    2. In the second one, SSH into a turtlebot machine and run the startup launch file.
+    2. In the second one, SSH into a TurtleBot machine and run the startup launch file.
     ```Shell
     ssh ubuntu@turtlebot.local
     roslaunch turtlebot3_bringup turtlebot3_robot.launch
     ```
-    3. In the third, export the turtlebot model (if this hasn't been done before) and run the main launch file.
+    3. In the third, export the TurtleBot model (if this hasn't been done before) and run the main launch file.
     ```Shell
     export TURTLEBOT3_MODEL=burger
     roslaunch homework2 figure_eight.launch